 - Be recommended by a professor as someone who not only was outstanding in the class and successfully completed the course, but also as a student who has the interpersonal skills to work well with peers

 - Complete a tutor application and interview with the ARC.

 During the first semester of employment, tutors must:

-- Complete the New Tutor Training Workshop by the end of the third week of the semester
+- Complete the New Tutor Training Program

 Each semester, tutors must:

 - Consult with the Professor and introduce themselves to the class(es) for which they tutor